December 15, 2014

 - Please review the description and restrictions above to help determine if our volunteer opportunity is the right fit.
 If you would like to proceed, please fill out the volunteer application.

 - After review of your application, a staff member will contact you to discuss the opportunity.
-If we mutually determine that the opportunity appears to be a good fit, you will be asked to fill out an authorization form allowing us to carry out a background check.
+If we mutually determine that the opportunity appears to be a good fit, you will be asked to sign up for the opportunities that interest you at the times that work for your schedule.

-- Before becoming an official volunteer, you must pass the background check, sign a volunteer agreement, and sign a waiver/release of liability.
+- Before volunteering, you must sign and submit a waiver/release of liability.